beckje01/grails-code-coverage/README.txt

 }
 {code}

 In addition, you can add directories to the default list for source files to include in the coverage reports.
-For example, if you're using the Jsecurity plugin and want to see the source for files in the 'realms' directory in the reports, add the following to your  Config.groovy:
+For example, if you're using the Jsecurity plugin and want to see the source for files in the 'realms' directory in the reports, add the following to your BuildConfig.groovy:

 {code}
 coverage {